bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 ### Prefix

 The prefix indicates the network on which this addess is valid.
-It is set to `bitcoincash` for Bitcoin Cash main net, `xbctest` for bitcoin cash testnet and `xbcreg` for bitcoin cash regtest.
+It is set to `bitcoincash` for Bitcoin Cash main net, `bchtest` for bitcoin cash testnet and `bchreg` for bitcoin cash regtest.

 The prefix is followed by the separator `:`.